holgerl/3d-visualization-workshop/tasks/task1.md

 ├── slides/                     # The slides that the tutors will go through ├── solutions/                  # Suggested solutions to all the tasks ├── src/                        # This is where your code will be written!
-|   ├── fragmentshader.glsl     # (Used in later tasks)
+│   ├── fragmentshader.glsl     # Shader-program used in task 3 & 4
-|   ├── index.html              # The HTML file that runs the code
+│   ├── index.html              # The HTML file that runs the code
-|   ├── index.js                # The JavaScript code you will write
+│   ├── index.js                # The JavaScript code you will write
+│   ├── lib                     # Some helper code
-|   └── vertexshader.glsl       # (Used in later tasks)
+│   └── vertexshader.glsl       # Shader-program used in task 3 & 4
-├── tasks/                      # The task assignement text ├── README.md                   # Readme for this workshop
+├── tasks/                      # The task descriptions
+├── README.md                   # Readme for this workshop
 └── package.json                # Dependencies and build scripts
 ```